 To wrap things up, if you like a dryer wine, Chardonnay is probably your best bet, but if you like wine that is fruitier and a bit more on the sweeter side, give Sauvignon Blanc a try.

 If you’re interested in learning about Australia’s white wine drinking habits, you can check out this blog post where we take a deeper dive into our data and what suburbs are drinking what. [ link]

 Last but not least, for the month of November, we have some great wines on special.
 Perhaps it’s time to try something new?

-For all your other needs, you can choose from a large selection of white (and other varieties) on Tipple (link to White wine section on Tipple) and get it delivered to your door cold in 30 minutes.
+For all your other needs, you can choose from a large selection of white (and other varieties) on Tipple (link to White wine section on Tipple) and get it delivered to your door cold & fast.